wmdmark/backbone-rivets-example/tutorial.md

   routine: (el, value) -> rivets.binders.value.routine(el, value)
 ```

-Note that I'm only change the behavior of the `bind` and `unbind` options while defering to the normal `rivets.binders.value` function in the binding `routine`.
+Note that I'm only change the behavior of the `bind` and `unbind` options while defering to the normal `rivets.binders.value` function in the binding `routine` function.

-You can read more about custome binding in the [docs](http://www.rivetsjs.com/docs/#binders).
+Custom bindings are document in the Rivet's [docs](http://www.rivetsjs.com/docs/#binders).
+I also found reading through the [built-in bindings code](https://github.com/mikeric/rivets/blob/master/src/binders.coffee) very helpful.

 #### Custom Formatters